vemonet/libre-chat/README.md

 - 🤖 Various types of agents can be deployed:
   - **💬 Generic conversation**: do not need any additional training, just configure settings such as the template prompt
   - **📚 Documents-based question answering** (experimental): automatically build similarity vectors from documents uploaded through the API UI, the chatbot will use them to answer your question, and return which documents were used to generate the answer (PDF, CSV, HTML, JSON, markdown, and more supported).
-- 🔍 Readable logs to understand what is going on
+- 🔍 Readable logs to understand what is going on.

 ## 📖 Documentation